-Magneto is a newer, up and coming brand in the longboarding industry.
+Magneto is a newer, up-and-coming brand in the longboarding industry.
 Based in Carlsbad, California – where the history of skateboarding started.
-The Magneto tradename was bought back from a UK company by a team of experienced product engineers which has been successfully relaunching the longboard brand.
+The Magneto tradename was bought back from a UK company by a team of experienced product engineers who have been successfully relaunching the longboard brand.

 Magneto builds quality longboards and cruisers which are very competitively priced (under $150) offering very good value for the money.
 The feedback from Magneto longboard owners is overwhelmingly positive, which is quite astonishing since we know from experience lower price usually means lower quality.

 In this post, I review some of the longboards in Magneto’s product lineup and help you make sense of what each board works best for and how well it can match your needs.

 Important note: although Magneto also develops and markets an electric skateboard line, this post only focuses on regular longboards.